CWTSLeiden/CSSS/readme.md

 1. Launch the "Anaconda navigator" and launch the Jupyter notebook from there.
 Make sure to select the correct environment ``CSSS`` from the dropdown box at the top of the window.
 The Jupyter notebook will start in some specific directory, you may need to move the directory to which you unzipped the repository, to ensure it is also visible from Jupyter notebook.

 2. In Windows, please launch the "Anaconda prompt".
-In Mac OS/Linux, open the terminal and activate conda by running source ~/anaconda3/bin/activate.
+In Mac OS/Linux, open the terminal and activate conda by running ``conda activate CSSS`` or that does not work ``source ~/anaconda3/bin/activate CSSS``.
 Navigate to the directory to which you unzipped the repository using
     ```
     cd [DIRECTORY]
     ```